elghemary/farah/content/posts/the-core-of-simplex-method.md

 ![](https://latex.codecogs.com/svg.image?\inline&space;Bx=b)

-Hence, we must calculate the determinant of each sub-matrices and chose te ones that are invertible.
+Hence, we must calculate the determinant of each sub-matrices and chose the ones that are invertible.

 By finding a basis for a feasible solution, we are essentially identifying the set of basic variables that correspond to a particular corner point of the feasible region.
 This translate into moving from one basic feasible solution to another, which does improve our function.